My Love For Basketball Testimony 2 “Bill Greguska”

 Dreams Of Basketball Were Not Only In My Heart!

-My junior year at Pius XI, I made the team primarily because of my reputation the coaches knew about me in previous years.
+In my junior year at Pius XI, I made the team primarily because of my reputation.
+The coaches knew about me in previous years.
 It was sad that I had thrown away my love for basketball.
 Unfortunately, in my sophomore summer, I got involved heavily with alcohol and drugs to the point they became my god and overtook my life the way I was hoping it would be.

 Although God loves us and will never leave us if we follow him, I realized I made horrible mistakes growing up.
-I put alcohol, drugs and other harmful things, and even good things in my life ahead of belief in, and my core love for God.
+I put alcohol, drugs, other harmful things, and even good things in my life ahead of belief in and core love for God.
 I found meaning in life, mostly from my passion for basketball until I was almost 30.
 When I realized I was using basketball as an idol or minor god, I reevaluated and put my basketball in the proper perspective.
 I learned not to attempt to handle what the devil and the storms of life deal out because I am not strong enough without God’s help!

 I first heard of Jesus Christ when I was a young boy, about seven years old.
 My parents took me to church every weekend and even put me in a church school to instruct me, which developed some of my faith fundamentals.
-My faith in God was very frustrating to me because I learned about what was right and acceptable, but it was hard for me to live it out in my life.
+My faith in God was very frustrating because I learned about what was correct and acceptable, but it was hard for me to live it out in my life.

-Then while growing up, the Lord allowed multiple difficulties such as a drug and alcohol problems, homelessness, and problems with the law all to ultimately understand how deep of a need that I had for God through these hard times I got myself into.
+Then while growing up, the Lord allowed me multiple difficulties, such as drug and alcohol problems, homelessness, and problems with the law, to ultimately understand how deep of a need I had for God through these challenging times I got myself into.

 Basketball Was My Carrot

-I got out of treatment in 1989, and shortly after that, I found Elmbrook Church in Brookfield Wisconsin which caught my eye through their open basketball program.
+I got out of treatment in 1989 and shortly after that.
+I found Elmbrook Church in Brookfield, Wisconsin, which caught my eye through its open basketball program.
 I had a genuine love for basketball.
 Basketball was the “carrot” that got me back in church again!
 Elmbrook took me in and helped me to grow as a Christian under the teaching of Stuart Briscoe and the rest of the staff.

-Thank God they have evened out considerably, but because this time God was in my life directing me.
-God was teaching me how to love Him, how to love others, and how to love myself.
+Thank God they have evened out considerably, but because this time, God was in my life, directing me.
+God was teaching me to love Him, others, and myself.